 Pendle Heritage Centre

-The Pendle Heritage Centre, Barrowford is the perfect place to explore.
-It has a Museum, Shop, a Walled Garden, Bluebell Wood and attractive Tea Room serving hot and cold lunches.
-It is the gateway to the Pendle Hill Area of Outstanding Natural beauty, just 1 mile off the M65.
+Visit our Museum, shop, 18th Century Walled Garden, Bluebell Wood and delightful Tea Room serving hot and cold lunches.
+The centre is at the gateway to the Pendle Hill Area of Outstanding Natural beauty, just 1 mile off the M65.

 Opening Hours